SPIdepth: Strengthened Pose Information for Self-supervised Monocular Depth Estimation: Introduction

 Recent advancements have seen the emergence of novel techniques that utilize motion cues and the Self Query Layer (SQL) to infer depth information \cite{wang2024SQLdepth}.
 Despite their contributions, these methods have not fully capitalized on the potential of pose estimation.
 Addressing this gap, we present SPIdepth, approach that prioritizes the refinement of the pose network to enhance depth estimation accuracy.
 By focusing on the pose network, SPIdepth captures the intricate details of scene structures more effectively, leading to significant improvements in depth prediction.

 SPIdepth extends the capabilities of SQL by strengthened robust pose information, which is crucial for interpreting complex spatial relationships within a scene.
-Our extensive evaluations on benchmark datasets such as KITTI and Cityscapes demonstrate SPIdepth’s superior performance, surpassing previous self-supervised methods in both accuracy and generalization capabilities.
+Our extensive evaluations on benchmark datasets such as KITTI, Cityscapes, Make3D and demonstrate SPIdepth’s superior performance, surpassing previous self-supervised methods in both accuracy and generalization capabilities.
 Remarkably, SPIdepth achieves these results using only a single image for inference, outperforming methods that rely on video sequences.
+Specifically, SPIdepth tops the self-supervised KITTI benchmark.
+Additionally, SPIdepth achieves the lowest AbsRel (0.029), SqRel (0.069), and RMSE (1.394) on KITTI, establishing new state-of-the-art results.
+On Cityscapes, SPIdepth shows improvements over SQLdepth of 21.7\% in AbsRel, 36.8\% in SqRel, and 16.5\% in RMSE, even without using motion masks.
+On Make3D, SPIdepth in zero-shot outperforms all other models.

 The contributions of SPIdepth are significant, establishing a new state-of-the-art in the domain of depth estimation.
 It underscores the importance of enhancing pose estimation within the self-supervised learning.
 Our findings suggest that incorporating strong pose information is essential for advancing autonomous technologies and improving scene understanding.